A simple learning agent interacting with an agent-based market model: Conclusions

-This showed that the larger state space agents had difficulty learning in such a small number of episodes.
+This showed that the larger state space agents had difficulty learning in such few episodes.
 This was also evident in the behaviour learned.
 If a large state space agent had a large amount of inventory at the beginning of the simulation versus a smaller amount at the end, the agent did not learn to change behaviour while the smaller state space agent learned to trade more initially and then reduce the rate of trading at the end.
-There was also evidence that the smaller state space agent was able to start learning to trade intuitively using the spread and volume states.
-Given this, all agents learned to reduce the number of trades and guarantee the execution of the entire inventory, and they learned some structure during the training process as evidenced by the change in the action volume trajectories over the training period.
+There was also evidence that the smaller state space agent could learn to trade intuitively using the spread and volume states.
+Figure \ref{rl-number-trades-convergence} shows that all agents learned to reduce the number of trades and guarantee the execution of the entire inventory.
+They also learned some structure during the training process, as evidenced by observed changes in the action volume trajectories over the training period.

-The statistical analysis work is based on the comparison of the calibrated e-ABM via its simulated moments against the same e-ABM in the presence of the single RL optimal execution selling agent with varying initial order sizes.
-The e-ABM was calibrated using a simulated method of moments where the optimisations are implemented using Nelder-Mead with Threshold Acceptance \cite{gilli2003global} approach, using adaptive parameters \cite{gao2012implementing}.
-This method of calibration was chosen to balance computational speed with stability \ref{app:Calibration-NMTA} and was informed by prior work \cite{gilli2003global,gao2012implementing,arxiv2021abm}.
-The calibrated parameters are provided with indicative confidence intervals in Table \ref{calibrated-params-table} following \cite{arxiv2021abm}.
-We see that the most significant parameters are, in decreasing order: $\sigma_{f},\kappa,N^{c}_{_{\mathrm{LT}}},\nu,N^{f}_{_{\mathrm{LT}}},$ and $\delta$.

-Testing the effect the RL agents had on the moments of the ABM, we plotted the moments of the e-ABM that included the RL agents over the training period and compared them to the ABM's moments.
-We saw that, with the exception of the Hurst exponent, the moments were reasonably robust to the addition of a single RL agent even with increasing initial order sizes.

-Future work will include both optimal buying and selling execution agents.
-This will again be carried out by testing the effect on the moments when adding an increasing number of RL agents to the model.
-The intention is to gain insight into the ability of the underlying e-ABM model to support an increasing number of learning agents, both optimally and optimally buying, before becoming saturated, and hence to potentially expose the domain in which the interplay between the RL agents can come to dominate market dynamics.
+This work promotes the idea there is value in combining minimally intelligent ABMs of the environment with the training of learning agents.
+We demonstrate that learning is feasible with trading agents comparable to those seen in real markets and that the combined model can generate relatively realistic market dynamics.
+From a market modelling perspective, we show that with strategic order-splitting, when combined with learning, we can more easily recover the observed auto-correlations of trade-signs and the auto-correlations of the absolute of the micro-prices while retaining realistic volume profiles, price impact profiles, and exceedance probabilities.
+Learning agents engaging in strategic order-splitting can suppress trade-sign auto-correlations, boost volatility, and increase mean-reversion effects.